midfords/youtube-tracker/README.md

 ### Aliases

-In your rc file (.bashrc, .zshrc, etc.) add this alias to run the youtube tracker:
+In your rc file (.bashrc, .zshrc, etc.) add this alias to run the YouTube tracker:

 `alias run_youtube='python3 ~/scripts-midfords/youtube/src/youtube.py'`